mathias82/quarkus-multitenancy/quarkus-multitenancy-orm-deployment/README.md

 - Marks the extension with the feature name `quarkus-multitenancy-orm`
 - Makes ORM runtime available to Hibernate ORM layer

-You typically won’t need to use this directly — it activates automatically.
+You typically won’t need to use this directly, it activates automatically.